acoustep/mitchs.pw/source/read/2014-08-18-php-5-4-trait-qwerks.html.markdown

 ---
 title: PHP 5.4 Trait Qwerks
 date: 2014-08-18 20:06 UTC
-tags: PHP, PHP 5.4, traits
+tags: PHP, PHP 5.4, Traits
 ---

 Although the title may lead you to think otherwise;  I actually really like Traits.
 I wish I had made the switch to 5.4 sooner!
 Bundle them with the shorter array syntax and I'm a happy PHP dev.